StefanCodeClan/Fancom/README.md

 - [Core] which includes core services and stores.
 - [Features] A overview with books and a module to create a new book.
-- [Utils] Interfaces, tokes and test-utils which is needed.
+- [Utils] Interfaces, tokens and test utils which are needed.

 ### Core Dependencies